Welcome! This hub is dedicated to my observances related to video games.

 Good to Excellent

 I like to think that I will wind up ranking most of what I play here.
-In most cases I can see the effort that goes into a work, and as long as the end result is palatable I am willing to overlook flaws for the sake of the whole.
+I can see the effort that goes into a work.
+As long as the result is palatable I am willing to overlook flaws for the sake of the whole.

 The Elder Scrolls IV: Oblivion and many Bethesda titles, especially before ironing out wrinkles.